-Summary and outlook 5
+5 Summary and outlook

 This paper offers a detailed assessment of current snow products over sea ice.
 Although general consistency in snow structure is witnessed among the products in terms of deeper snow over perennial ice, regionally large spatial and temporal discrepancies do occur.
 Further, the magnitude of seasonal snow accumulation differs, as do long-term trends.
 Among the products evaluated, UW and PMW DMI provide the upper and lower extremes of snow volume/depth at the end of the freezing season.
-Wintertime snow accumulation is overall less than than in the W99 climatology, and is postponed towards springtime in the reanalysis-based products.
+Wintertime snow accumulation is overall less than in the W99 climatology and is postponed towards springtime in the reanalysis-based products.
 On the other hand, the satellite-derived DuST product does not exhibit a distinct wintertime snow accumulation.
-Inter annual variability of percipitation in the majority of reanalysis-based products were found to be consistent

-540 (Barrett et al., 2020) and thus we may have expected the reanalysis-based snow depth to share similar inter-annual variability in snow depth.
-However, different methods for accumulating the precipitation in the reanalysis, as well as how that precipitation is redistributed within the Arctic basin under ice motion leads to pronounced differences among the reanalysis-based products.
-The March/April interannual variability for all snow products was about half that previously estimated by W99 (3.0 cm vs. 6.1 cm).
-Furthermore, none of the current snow products display a trend in overall snow depth since 2000, although they all reanalysis-based snow products do show statistically significant trends towards thinner snow.
+Interannual variability of precipitation in the majority of reanalysis-based products was found to be consistent (Barrett et al., 2020), and thus we may have expected the reanalysis-based snow depth to share similar interannual variability in snow depth.
+However, different methods for accumulating the precipitation in the reanalysis, as well as how that precipitation is redistributed within the Arctic basin under ice motion, leads to pronounced differences among the reanalysis-based products.
+The March and/or April interannual variability for all snow products was about half that previously estimated by W99 (3.0 cm vs. 6.1 cm).
+Furthermore, none of the current snow products display a trend in overall snow depth since 2000, although they all suggest significantly thinner snow in spring than found in the climatologies.
+Over a longer time period, however, several of the reanalysis-based snow products do show statistically significant trends towards thinner snow.